After developing your project and deciding it's Production Ready, you should run through this checklist to ensure that your project:

 - Use your own SMTP credentials so that you have full control over the deliverability of your transactional auth emails (see Settings > Auth)

 - you can grab SMTP credentials from any major email provider such as SendGrid, AWS SES, etc. You can refer to our SMTP guide for more details.

 - The default rate limit for auth emails when using a custom SMTP provider is 30 new users per hour, if doing a major public announcement you will likely require more than this.

 - If your application is on the free plan and is not expected to be queried at least once every 7 days, then it may be paused by Supabase to save on server resources.

 - You can restore paused projects from the Supabase dashboard.

 - Upgrade to Pro to guarantee that your project will not be paused for inactivity.

-- Database backups are not available for download on the free tier.
+- Database backups are not available for download on the free plan.

-- Upgrading to the Supabase Pro Tier will give you access to email support on email@example.com
+- Upgrading to the Supabase Pro plan will give you access to our support team.

 Rate Limiting, Resource Allocation, & Abuse Prevention#